Caleb9/syno-photo-frame/README.md

 Assuming Synology Photos package is installed on DSM

-1. Create an __album__ in Synology Photos and add photos to it (note the distinction between an "album" and a "folder")
+0. Create an __album__ in Synology Photos and add photos to it (note the distinction between an "album" and a "folder")
-2. Click "Share" icon in the album
+1. Click "Share" button in the album
-3. Check "Enable share link" option
+2. Check "Enable share link" option
+3. Copy the Share Link somewhere - you'll need it when setting up the app on Raspberry Pi later on
 4. Set Privacy Settings to "Public - Anyone with the link can view"
-5. Do NOT enable Link Protection - support for password protection might get implemented in the future, for now the assumption is that the NAS and Pi are on the same *private* LAN.
+5. __Do NOT enable Link Protection__ - support for password protection
+   might get implemented in the future, for now the assumption is that the NAS and Pi are on the same *private* LAN.
-7. Copy the Share Link somewhere - you'll need it when running the slideshow app on Raspberry Pi
 6. Click Save

 ![Share Album](doc/ShareLink.png)